-81% businesses use spreadsheets.
+81% of businesses use spreadsheets.
 Like most teams, IT Teams use them too.
 After all, spreadsheets are really easy to use and can be used by an intern or a CEO.
-The IT infrastructure of most organisations connects almost all of organisation’s key assets – people, customers, projects, location, software, hardware and finances.
-It is for this reason that cyber threat can cause such a reputational and financial damage.
-Intruding IT Network of an organisation is all it takes to get to know the ins and outs of your organisation.
+The IT infrastructure of most organisations connects almost all of the organisation’s key assets – people, customers, projects, location, software, hardware and finances.
+It is for this reason that cyber-threats can cause such as reputational and financial damage.
+Intruding the IT Network of an organisation is all it takes to get to know the ins and outs of your organisation.
 Whilst cyber aware organisations have started to use IT Asset Management Software to manage their IT Infrastructure.
 A significant amount of companies still feel that spreadsheet is built for managing IT Assets and continue to use them.
 This article explores why good spreadsheets make for bad IT Asset Management strategies.

-#1.
-Cost effective to adopt.
 Spreadsheets are basically free.
 This is a big factor for many companies, and especially for small businesses that may not have that much of a budget for software acquisitions to begin with.

-#3.
-Supports Customisation of Variables and Formulas.
 Spreadsheets also come with the useful feature of mathematical formula support.
 Users can just enter the formula in a particular cell and the spreadsheet does the rest.
 It’s all very easy, efficient, and straightforward.

-Why spreadsheets hinder IT Asset Management
+Why Spreadsheets Hinder IT Asset Management

-1. Spreadsheets Can’t Readily Keep Track Of Your Workforce changes.
 Every company will experience workforce changes over time.
 As the company gets bigger, one can also reasonably expect its employee turnover to rise as well.
 Using a spreadsheet to keep track of who your current employees are is doable.
 But using spreadsheets to constantly monitor which particular computers or devices are being used by which particular employees, is next to impossible.

 Just imagine how frustrating a spreadsheet system would be.
 When an employee starts working for a company, for example, the spreadsheet has to be updated, with his name recorded into every hardware— laptop, PC, or any type of company-owned mobile device—or software asset assigned to him.